 - If you’re really early put your name in at the desk to ensure closer seats to the stage.

-- Wear layers especially over the holidays as it can get hot with a full theater.
+- Wear layers while watching flamenco as it can get hot with a full theater.

 - It gets dark and tight in the theater at show time: use the washroom beforehand!